Host an event for DSA

 - Start fundraising early and ask everyone.
 Utilise your existing networks such as friends, family and your local sporting group.

-- Set yourself a challenge but realistic fundraising goal.
+- Set yourself a challenge, but keep a realistic fundraising goal.
 Publicise your goal widely!

 - Call the local paper to let them know of your event.